It is essential that all Nightingale House visitors wear face masks when visiting the hospice and when moving around the building.

 Due to the growing concerns and spread of the Covid 19 virus, and the importance of being able to maintain our in-patient services safely, Nightingale House has made the following temporary changes to our service delivery.

-The day unit team will maintain contact with patients via telephone support and will assess the need to be seen at the hospice on an appointment basis.
+The day unit team will maintain contact with patients via telephone support or video call and will assess the need to be seen at the hospice on an appointment basis.

 The day unit team nursing and medical team will maintain contact with patients via telephone support and assess the need to be seen at the hospice on an appointment only basis.